 Here’s an example meal plan:

-Check out the meal planner tool
+Check out the meal-planner tool

-How low is low carb?
+How low carb is a low-carb diet?

 A strict low-carb diet is often called a ketogenic (or “keto”) diet.